sudhakarmlal/session_6_erva_v3_session_6/README.md

 The following tests are performed in the script:

 1. **Check Number of Parameters**:
-   - Asserts that the model has fewer than 25,000 parameters.
+   - Asserts that the model has fewer than 20000 parameters
-   - Ensures the model is not overly complex.

 2. **Check Batch Normalization**:
-   - Asserts that the model accepts input shapes of `(None, 28, 28, 1)`.
+   - Asserts that the model has used Batch Normalization
-   - Validates that the model is designed for 28x28 grayscale images.

 3. **Check Droput**:
-   - Asserts that the model has an output shape of `(None, 10)`.
+   - Asserts that the model has used dropout`.
-   - Confirms that the model is set up for 10 classes (digits 0-9).

 4. **Check Global Average Pooling**:
-   - Evaluates the model on the test dataset and asserts that the accuracy is greater than 95%.
+   - Evaluates the model on the Model has used Global Average Pooling.
-   - Ensures the model performs well on unseen data.

 ### Usage